 All references to abortion as a human right were scrapped during negotiations.
 Many nations from Africa, Latin America, the Caribbean, the Middle East, and Asia were more focused on genuine healthcare, promoting the important role of the family, and ensuring economic empowerment for women, rather than pushing an abortion agenda.
 Canada, together with delegations from Australia, New Zealand and the European Union (which is becoming increasingly divided) stuck out like a sore thumb in their continuous (and unwanted) push for a universal right to abortion.
 Even the United States, who for eight years have championed the abortion issue, distanced themselves from the abortion pushers by reaffirming that abortion is not a human right and that they do not support it as part of healthcare assistance.
 The 180 degree shift by the U.S and the increased opposition to abortion by other member and observer states, was a definitive sign that times were changing on the life and family front.

 Within the UN walls and in politics at large, if you repeat a lie often enough it becomes the truth.
 The truth is, there is no universal right to abortion regardless of how often Justin Trudeau says there is.
-For as long as the UN has existed, consensus has never been reached on this issue.
-Where abortion is alluded to in agreed conclusions (non-binding normative documents which are adopted at various UN commissions), it is cast in a negative light.
-For example, states should discourage abortion, it should not be promoted as a method of birth control and it should be exclusively addressed in national legislation.
+Since the UN's inception, there has never been consensus on this issue.
+When abortion is mentioned in agreed conclusions (non-binding normative documents which are adopted at various UN commissions), it contains several caveats.
+For example, abortion should be discouraged by states, it shouldn't be encouraged as a birth control method and it should be exclusively addressed in national legislation.
 The majority of the UN membership understands this and made it very clear at this year’s commission, much to the dismay of the Canadian and EU representatives.

 In a time when the developing world is experiencing the largest humanitarian crisis since the creation of the United Nations, and famine and extreme poverty is affecting far too many people worldwide, why is our Canadian government determined to spread abortion worldwide when the rest of the world is trying to save lives not end them?
 By engaging in this type of colonialism, Trudeau has now made Canada one of the world’s largest and most aggressive abortion exporters in the world, and whether they like it or not, the Canadian taxpayer is footing the bill.